vakiltech

 State Shops & Establishments Acts extend salary protection to employees not covered by central legislation — including most private sector office workers, IT employees, and retail staff.
 These Acts vary by state but uniformly require timely salary payment and provide for complaints to local labour offices.

-The Payment of Wages Act applies to employees earning up to ₹24,000/month.
-IT employees earning above this may rely on their employment contract and the Industrial Disputes Act for salary recovery.
-State Shops & Establishments Acts typically cover all private sector employees regardless of salary level.
+Yes.
+The earlier ₹24,000/month ceiling under the Payment of Wages Act, 1936 no longer applies.
+The Code on Wages, 2019 extends timely-payment protection universally — IT employees and other high earners can rely on it directly, alongside their employment contract and the Industrial Relations Code, 2020 for broader employment disputes.
+State Shops & Establishments Acts continue to cover all private sector employees regardless of salary level.

 What Is the Time Limit to Claim Unpaid Salary in India?

 Under the Limitation Act, 1963, you have 3 years from the date of non-payment to file a civil suit for salary recovery.
-For Labour Court complaints under the Industrial Disputes Act, the limitation varies by state — act as early as possible.
+The Code on Wages, 2019 has aligned with this — the limitation period for wage claims before the labour authority has also been extended to three years (up from the earlier 6 months to 2 years).
+Either way, act as early as possible.

 Documents You Need Before Sending a Salary Recovery Legal Notice